twilio/twilio-webchat-react-app/README.md

 **Setup**

 Allowing customers to download transcripts requires no additional setup beyond adding the below entry to the `.env` file.
-This is also described in the `.env.sample` file.

 ```
 REACT_APP_DOWNLOAD_TRANSCRIPT_ENABLED=true